-Reading Readiness.
-Four measures were used to derive a Reading Readiness (T3) outcome measure: Early Word Reading ($\alpha = .98$), letter-sound knowledge ($\alpha = .95$) and phoneme deletion ($\alpha = .91$) (York Assessment of Reading for Comprehension; Hulme, Stothard, Clarke, Bowyer-Crane, Harrington, Truelove & Snowling, 2009), and a Rapid

-Automatized Naming task (Denckla & Rudel, 1976) in which the children were asked to name pictures of objects as quickly and accurately as possible (test-retest = .71).
-Raw scores were standardized, summed and divided by four to create a mean z score.
+Reading readiness.
+Four measures were used to derive a reading readiness (T3) outcome measure: early word reading ( $\alpha = 0.98$ ), letter-sound knowledge ( $\alpha = 0.95$ ) and phoneme deletion ( $\alpha = 0.91$ ; York Assessment of Reading for Comprehension; Hulme et al., 2009), and a rapid automatized naming task (Denckla & Rudel, 1976) in which the children were asked to name pictures of objects as quickly and accurately as possible (test-retest = 0.71).
+Raw scores were standardized, summed, and divided by four to create a mean z score.

-Behaviour and Attention.
-The measure of Behavioural and Attention was a composite of the hyperactivity (ICC =.42) and conduct (ICC = .23) subscales of the Strengths and Difficulties Questionnaire (SDQ; Goodman, 1997), completed by parents at T2.
+Behavior and attention.
+The measure of behavioral and attention was a composite of the hyperactivity (intraclass correlation = 0.42) and conduct (intraclass correlation = .23) subscales of the Strengths and Difficulties Questionnaire (Goodman, 1997), completed by parents at T2.
 The total score was standardized and multiplied by -1 so that larger scores represented better performance.